Discover the best northern lights tours in Tromsø with this practical and in-depth guide.

 Mind that even though you choose a private tour, you might still end up in the same spot as a tour with two big coaches.

 The price of the northern lights tour in Tromsø varies.
-But, of course, the excursions with big buses are generally cheaper.
-So, if you are looking for a cheap yet great tour, I recommend this Northern Lights Photography Bus Tour.
+But, of course, if you want to go on a cheap aurora borealis tour, you will need to join a big coach.
+So, if you are looking for a cheap yet great tour with professional photographers, I recommend this Northern Lights Photography Bus Tour.

 I have a couple of friends who are professional photographers and work as guides for this company, so you can be assured of having beautiful pictures of yourself under the northern lights.